-No one chooses poverty, in fact, we could say that like an airborne virus, poverty chooses them.
+No one chooses poverty; like an airborne virus, poverty chooses them.

 There is only one direction to take toward reducing poverty and it isn’t realized from platitudes about personal accountability and hard work.
-Ultimately, it is the creation of jobs, but there is a bridge to cross as we argue toward how to achieve that end.
-That bridge is a communal effort from the whole of society to commit to better and more accessible education; to provide access to mental and physical health rehabilitation; to provide bridges of sustenance while those who are out of work can look for new opportunities.
+It is a communal effort to commit to better and more accessible education; to provide access to mental and physical health rehabilitation; to provide bridges of sustenance while those who are out of work can look for new opportunities.

 It is about creating good community and government programs that are well funded to provide these services.

 Yes, there will be those who scam the system, or who find a way to become “enabled” by our commitment, but they are very few when you look at the actual numbers and find less than 2% of those on Welfare abusing the system (http://spritzophrenia.wordpress.com/2011/01/04/how-bad-is-welfare-fraud-in-the-usa/).
 Most go back into the tax base and prove that the programs essentially work.